HerbCaudill/react-redux-worker/README.md

 ![diagram](./img/react-redux-worker.svg)

-The proxy communicates with the store in the worker using
+The proxy communicates with the store in the worker using the [Comlink] library, built by the

 ### Running the demo